Alexa-op/Ping-Pong/README.md

 # Ping-Pong
 # Main essence
-Default Ping-Pong
+Default Ping-Pong.
-This game is about Table Tennis
+This game is about Table Tennis.
-This game for two ppl but not for Online
+This game for two ppl but not for Online.
 # Control
 Left player:
 * w - up